nachocaru/xaprb.com/content/blog/2006-05-26-how-to-write-full-outer-join-in-mysql.md

    left outer join apples as a2 on i = 1 and a2.price = o.price
 where o.price is null or a2.price is null</pre>

-If the `WHERE` clause is hard to understand, perhaps it&#8217;s easier to think of it this way: `where not(o.price is not null and a2.price is not null)`.
+If the `WHERE` clause is hard to understand, perhaps it's easier to think of it this way: `where not(o.price is not null and a2.price is not null)`.
 Both clauses are identical; all I did was apply some boolean identities.
 Here is the result:

 <table class="borders collapsed">
   <tr>